gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene-SGX.md

 To test Bash, you may use the benchmark suites we prepared: one is `bash_test.sh`, and the other is `unixbench`.
 Run one of the following commands to test Bash:

     ./bash.manifest.sgx bash_test.sh [times]

-## Running OpenJDK in Graphene

-We have tested OpenJDK 1.6 and 1.7 in Graphene library OS.
-Newer versions of OpenJDK can potentially work, but there is no guarantee.
-To build OpenJDK 1.7 and generated the manifest, run the following commands:

-    cd LibOS/shim/test/apps/openjdk
-    make SGX=1
-    make SGX_RUN=1

-The building will take several minutes and require network connection to download packages.
-After building OpenJDK, use the following script to run a Java program:

-    ./run-java -cp classes HelloWorld

-In `run-java` we specify the OpenJDK options to limit the resource used by the OpenJDK VM.
-We do not suggest running OpenJDK without these options, because the assumptions made by OpenJDK may cause Graphene library OS to crash.